mdolab/pyoptsparse/doc/optimizers/pysnopt.rst

 SNOPT is available for purchase `here
 <http://www.sbsi-sol-optimize.com/asp/sol_snopt.htm>`_.
 Upon purchase, you should receive a zip file.
 Within the zip file, there is a folder called ``src``.
 To use SNOPT with pyoptsparse, paste all files from ``src`` except snopth.f into ``pyoptsparse/pySNOPT/source``.

-From v2.0 onwards, only SNOPT v7.7 is officially supported.
+From v2.0 onwards, only SNOPT v7.7.x is officially supported.
 To use pyOptSparse with previous versions of SNOPT, please checkout release v1.2.
+The current version of SNOPT being tested is v7.7.5, although v7.7.1 is also expected to work.

 Options